About Artist Jesse Rodriguez

 I try to convey a sense of personal history in my paintings to keep that history alive as the world around us changes.
 My work gets into people’s hearts and minds, and reminds them where they came from.
 I love when my paintings trigger memories in other people.
 It’s a shared history, like watching a bright and colorful slideshow together.

 He attended the Art Institute of Houston.
 For a decade, he directed the graphic design department for a packaging company, creating new work for clients as varied as NASA, Penzoil, Hanes, and Brianna Salad Dressings.
-Returning to his first love, Rodriguez began painting in 2017.
+Returning to his first love, painting.

 In April, 2019, he was invited to participate in Latino Art Now! a national conference organized by the Inter-University Program for Latino Research, that year hosted by the University of Houston, and held at venues throughout the city.
 He curated a show called Honoring the Masters, selecting original works by legendary artists with ties to Houston: Daniel Lechón, Mario González and Leo Tanguma, all of whom loaned works and came in person.